Location:

 Perhaps surprisingly, Auto Union adapted this platform for the Audi Front UW in 1933.
 Although quite luxurious in comparison, Audi uses the same conveyance—same as seen on the Cord L-29—which requires twist and row motions not at all common to period rear-wheel drive platforms or today's front-drive transaxles.

 But shared engineering is Auto Union's strength, the ability to take components from one marque and translate them to new designs for another.
-DKW is the spark, and this clever little car represents industrious thinking that connects the most modest products to most prestigious.
+DKW is the spark, and this clever little car represents industrious thinking that connects the most modest Auto Union products to most prestigious.

 Motor: 692 cc 2-stroke, 2-cylinder | motor #760465